 - Specific: Increase monthly sales revenue by 15%.

-- Relevant: Boost company revenue and contribute to business growth.
+- Relevant: Boost company revenue while strengthening long-term client relationships.

-- Time-bound: Achieve the sales target within the next quarter.
+- Time-bound: Achieve the 15% sales increase within the next quarter, with weekly reviews of pipeline progress.

 SMART goal examples for graphic designers